Through another medium – Inspiring people

 Painting is a long journey.
 I have been painting seriously for almost 7 years – not counting my childhood and teenagerhood experimentation – and I now have the feeling that I have found a subject I intend to explore, which is portait.

 Thus, I am now focusing on the complicated exercise of portrait, particularly through a series of celebrities’ portraits I have started with actress Sophie Turner and burlesque performer Dita von Teese.
 The third protagonist of this series is the incredible actor and true artist Johnny Depp.
 I continued this series with joyful actress Julia Roberts and immense actor and environmentalist Leonardo DiCaprio.
 The sixth and seventh paintings of the series are portraits of the very talented singers Rihanna and Katy Perry.
 I almost always use photo calls photos since celebrities are then promoting something.
+I pursued this work with 2 paintings of David Bowie, and with a Bruce Springsteen portrait as well.

 I try to show faces easily recognizable by all, yet unknown at the intimate level and to bring a new look on those people that in general only appear to us through a screen or from afar on a stage.
 Would our (unilateral) relation to these celebrities be different if we met them in person?